 Travel with EcoVoyager

-EcoVoyager coordinates all Fann logistics from Dushanbe or Penjikent: 4x4 transfers to Artuch camp and Iskanderkul, local mountain guides, donkey support teams for multi-day treks, camp and homestay bookings, and satellite communication gear for remote routes.
+EcoVoyager coordinates all Fann logistics from Dushanbe or Penjikent: 4x4 transfers to the Artuch and Alauddin trailheads and Iskanderkul, local mountain guides, donkey support, camp and homestay bookings, and satellite communication for remote routes.
+No GBAO permit is needed here, and the range pairs easily with Samarkand.

 Local mountain guides and donkey trek support